-vs. Canva vs. Mojomox
+Logo Maker Wix vs. Canva vs. Mojomox

-What’s the best logo maker for free?
+What’s the best online logo maker?
+A review.

 As a marketer or brand designer, you create what those unique distinctions are that will be on your customer’s mind when thinking of you.
 A logo is one of those brand elements that allow you to embody one or two of those traits.
 Is it sustainable, quirky, hyper-professional?

 What is good logo design?

 Finding your brand traits can be a challenging exercise.
 But it’s like mise-en-place in cooking: Once you’ve washed, chopped and prepared everything in small bowls, it’s simple—you just follow the recipe.
 But what is the recipe for a modern logo?

 “Keep it simple.
 Make it smart,” is a great principle to follow by famous graphic designer Paula Scher.

 6 things to know before using a logo maker